-Kate is the former Government STEM, (Science, Technology, Engineering and Maths) Czar.
-Currently she is the Education Ambassador for the 3 year Bloodhound Engineering Adventure – Richard Noble’s latest World Land Speed Record attempt aiming for 1000mph
+Kate Bellingham is the former Government STEM, (Science, Technology, Engineering and Maths) Czar.
+Currently she is the Education Ambassador for the 3 year Bloodhound Engineering Adventure.
+Richard Noble’s latest World Land Speed Record attempt aiming for 1000mph

-Kate also regularly hosts conferences and seminars for major companies and is very much involved in projects promoting science, engineering and technology to the general public.
-She is President of Young Engineers, the national network of engineering clubs in schools and colleges, and sits on the Knowledge Management Board for the Institution of Engineering and Technology (IET), and is an advisor for WISE – Women into Science, Engineering and Construction.
+Kate also regularly hosts conferences and seminars for major companies; and is very much involved in projects promoting science, engineering and technology to the general public.
+She is President of Young Engineers, the national network of engineering clubs in schools and colleges and sits on the Knowledge Management Board for the Institution of Engineering and Technology (IET); and she is an adviser for WISE – Women into Science, Engineering and Construction.

 Matthew Willetts MA is the Director of Comicus who has over 35 years experience in television, film, theatre, and comedy club/cabaret entertainment, working as a performer, screenwriter, producer and agent.
 He lectured at Southampton Solent University in Comedy, Screenwriting, Television, Theatre & Radio.
 Matthew can sometimes be seen and heard on TV & Radio and often quoted in the national press and media publications.
 As well as speaking regularly at festivals and industry conferences, he has been a judge at the Edinburgh Fringe Festival and the Montreux Television Festival.